 the dancing is difficult to perform.
 More funda-

 mentally, it is challenging to communicate the

 experience of discovery.
-To the extent that it
+To the extent that

-works, it will succeed in senses of
+it works, it will succeed in conveying

 what it is ‘to experiment’.

 Dave Marmorek’s book of poetry

 in The Case of Gerald Gass comes to mind

 in relation to fine cuisine, and Saw Filer Guy